bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

     const bindFunction = function () {
      myFunction.call(obj);
-    };
+    };  // bindFunction will have “this” keyword hardly bind to "obj" from this line down!

-    bindFunction(); // bindFunction will have “this” keyword hardly bind to "obj" from this line down!
+    bindFunction(); // obj

 </br>